 Conditional formatting date past due

-Overdue by at least n days
+Overdue by n days from today

 For more information on building formula criteria, see 50+ formula criteria examples.